The Holocaust in the Independent State of Croatia: Background

 On 25 March 1941, Prince Paul of Yugoslavia signed the Tripartite Pact, allying the Kingdom of Yugoslavia with the Axis powers.
 Prince Paul was overthrown, and a new anti-German government under Peter II and Dušan Simović took power.
 The new government withdrew its support for the Axis, but it did not repudiate the Tripartite Pact.
 Nevertheless, Axis forces, led by Nazi Germany invaded Yugoslavia in April 1941.

 The Independent State of Croatia was proclaimed by the Ustaše – a Croatian fascist organization – on 10 April 1941.
 Approximately 40,000 Jews lived within the new state, of whom only 9,000 would ultimately survive the war.
 On the territory of Yugoslavia the Ustaše were the only local quisling force which implemented its own Race Laws and carried out the mass-murder of Jews in their own concentration camps.
 In Serbia and elsewhere in occupied Yugoslavia the killing was carried out entirely by the Nazis.
 According to Jozo Tomasevich, of the 115 Jewish religious organizations in Yugoslavia which existed in 1940 only the one in Zagreb survived the war.
-In Zagreb lived about 11,500 Jews and 3,000 survived the war.
-The historian Ivo Goldstein notes that 78% of Zagreb Jewish community members were killed in the NDH, with the Ustaše destruction of the Zagreb Synagogue being “the clearest announcement of [Ustaše] plans to completely annihilate Zagreb’s Jews”.
+About 11,500 Jews lived in Zagreb, 3,000 of whom survived the war.
+The historian Ivo Goldstein notes that 78% of Zagreb Jewish community members were killed in the NDH, with the Ustaše destruction of the Zagreb Synagogue being "the clearest announcement of [Ustaše] plans to completely annihilate Zagreb's Jews".
 While eliminating all other Jewish organizations, the Ustaše forced Zagreb's Jewish community to pay for transport to, and feeding of Jews in Ustaše concentration camps, while stealing much of the aid.